PinSaveDAO/PinSave/README.md

 </div>

-Pin Save is a decentralized image, video sharing and content aggregation platform where users can not only control the content but also the platform itself.
+Pin Save is a decentralized image and content aggregation platform where users can not only control the content but also the platform itself.

 1. The decentralized feed reinforces the discovery of content and feedback.
 2. Decentralized Identity, which provides anonymity and data protection.